University Honors Program Distinction

 I began by taking stock of the existing research around the connection between food and health in a hospital setting.

-My next step was to take what I'd learned from the research and begin developing ideas.
-I created a stakeholder map to understand the various needs and motivations in the system and completed mind mapping exercises and affinity diagrammng to generate and group my ideas, ultimately landing on the concept of a community-oriented restaurant in the hospital.
+I created a stakeholder map to understand the various needs and motivations in the system and completed exercises to generate and group my ideas, ultimately landing on the concept of a community-oriented restaurant in the hospital.

 My intention for the brand was for it to strike a balance between adult vs. child and playful vs. sophisticated.
 I wanted the brand to reflect the values of locally sourced ingredients and sustainablility, while still being accessible to children, which is why I added the color in a way that reflects somewhat of a "coloring book" feel.

 The culmination of this work was distilled into a website and a paper summarizing my work.
 While a project of this magnitude certainly needs more than 3 months to develop, this was a great first exploration into the concept.
 I'm still extremely interested in the interplay of health, hospital experience, and food, and I've continued to pursue these questions in my work at Boston Children's Hospital.

 This project, though entirely conceptual, showed me that there are huge opportunities in combining healthcare and food.
 It inspired me to think outside the box and imagine a patient experience that could exist in the future.
 I also got to explore more about food systems and, more specifically, the ins and outs of restaurant design.